Logo

 It's important to inquire about average utility costs for similar properties in the area to understand what to expect.
 However, if the buyer decides to rent out the property, it's worth noting that the tenant will generally take charge of these utility fees.
 Including clear guidelines in the rental agreement is crucial, ensuring which utilities the tenant is responsible for and outlining any restrictions or limitations.

-If you are interested to see properties in Cambodia, our real estate agents are ready to assist you.
+If you are interested in seeing properties in Cambodia, our real estate agents are ready to assist you.
 Contact us today.

 Comments